luca-parisi/quantum_relu/README.md

-# qrelu_mqrelu_TensorFlow_Keras
+# QReLU and m-QReLU in TensorFlow and Keras
-## QReLU and m-QReLU: Two novel quantum activation functions in TensorFlow and Keras
+## Two novel quantum activation functions

 The Quantum ReLU **'QReLU'** and its modified version or **'m-QReLU'** are Python custom activation functions available for both shallow and deep neural networks in TensorFlow and Keras for Machine Learning- and Deep Learning-based classification.
 They are distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).